mboecker/lookup-server/README.md

 See `docker/rebuild-omlbotlookup.sh` and `docker/run-omlbotlookup.sh` for examples.

-`docker/mysqldata` currently contains the actual API the container exposes.
-But when finished, it should contain most of the data the container needs to access (some kind of stripped down version of the OpenML database mentioned above).
+`docker/mysqldata` should contain the actual database as an .sql file, which the API looks into. `docker/mysqldata/README` gives instructions on how to obtain and pre-process the database.sql file to minimize startup time of the container.

 Internally the container exposes the port `8000` but to not collide with other ports we map it to `8746` on the host in the examplary `run-omlbotlookup.sh` file.